Raku/doc/writing-docs/STYLEGUIDE.md

 * If something is visible to users of Raku and is in roast: document it.
-* If something is visible to users of Raku and is not in roast: check with the dev team (#raku-dev on freenode) - This might need have a test added (and therefore docs), or it might need to be hidden so users cannot see it.
+* If something is visible to users of Raku and is not in roast: check with the dev team (#raku-dev on libera.chat) - This might need have a test added (and therefore docs), or it might need to be hidden so users cannot see it.
 In general, documentation of implementation-specific features should be avoided; however, if